Skip to Content

 Small Batch Vanilla Cake Recipe: 6 Inch Cake

 I’ve shared my very favorite vanilla cake recipe, which has received rave reviews.
-It’s an amazing recipe but makes a pretty big cake and feeds 24 people.
+It’s an amazing recipe, but it makes a pretty big cake and feeds 24 people.
 What if you wanted to make a 6-inch cake??

 Maybe you don’t need to feed a ton of people.
 Or maybe you want to make a smaller cake to create a certain look.